Theatrical & Special Effects

-Dry Ice when combined with hot tap water can produce vigorous bubbling water and voluminous flowing fog.
-For example, with 5 pounds (2.3 kg) of Dry Ice in 4 to 5 gallons (15 to 19 liters) of hot water, the greatest amount of fog will be produced the first 5 to 10 minutes.
-There will be far less fog for the next 5 to 10 minutes as the water cools down and the volume of Dry Ice diminishes.
-As the water cools, the fog becomes wispier.
-Dry Ice makes fog because of its cold temperature, -109.3°F or -78.5°C, immersed in hot water, creates a cloud of true water vapor fog.
-When the water gets colder than 50°F or 10°C, the Dry Ice stops making fog, but continues to sublimate and bubble.
+Adding dry ice to hot water produces bubbling water and flowing fog.
+Adding 2.3 kg of dry ice in 15 to 19 litres of hot water produces the greatest amount of fog in the first 5 to 10 minutes.
+The amount of fog diminishes as the water temperature cools.
+Dry Ice makes fog because of its cold temperature, -78.5°C, immersed in hot water, creates a cloud of true water vapour fog.
+When the water gets colder than 10°C, the dry ice stops making fog, but continues to sublimate and bubble.
 The fog will last longer on a damp day than on a dry day.